-Connect with the Community through HSU Service Learning and Academic Internship courses!
+Connect with the Community through Humboldt Service Learning and Academic Internship courses!

 Service Learning and Academic Internship are unique and exciting ways to bring your education into action.
 Both Service Learning and Academic Internship courses will give you the extra, hands-on experience to prepare you for the next steps in your journey through higher education.
 By getting involved in this type of course work, you have the potential to positively impact our communite and explore and learn more about fileds that interest you.